 ISHTA-Mala इष्ट माला | A Practice for Life

-Because Yoga is the natural state of the human being, all it takes to become adept is a practice a day.
+The ritual of living is enough.
+Because Yoga is not a ritual but our natural state, all it takes to become adept is a simple practice a day.

-Guided by years of experience in classical yoga,I S H T A Mala इष्ट माला removes the toxins making the body tridoshic.
+Guided by years of experience in classical yoga,I S H T A Mala इष्ट माला removes the toxins that make the body sluggish, making the body what yoga calls tridoshic.

 S I D D H A N T A The End of Yoga

-Your body is your Book
+Your body is your Yoga Book

-Becoming a siddha, accomplished through yoga, means living moderately – called mithahari – and sticking to a moderate diet and lifestyle.
-This keeps the nadhis pure, fully open and awake.
-Then Siddhanta the end of yoga possible.
+Becoming siddha, accomplished in yoga, also means you have to live moderately.
+Called mithahari – sticking to a moderate diet and lifestyle is essential and helps to keep the nadhis clean, fully opened and awake.

 Thousand year old Siddha Palm leaf manuscripts left by the Siddhas describing the 4448 diseases of man and their 4448 cures

-Observing the human body’s behaviour, ancient yogis noticed that the body uses whatever it falls on to lift itself.
-Falling on a log of wood or the earth for instance, they noticed it uses the earth it falls on to lift itself back up.
-Learning through the body’s example, through asana, the body through which we as conscious individuals ‘appear to fall’ is used to pull ourselves back up again.
-Then once the body is back in its pure natural state, through pranayama, breathing exercises, yoga changes gears and uses the limitation of breathing to lift the next limitation – the limitation of breath.
-Through milking the body, the natural expansion of prana shakti takes place – and filling the body with Ojas, (the vital life force) the b body is able to let go its limitations.
-In its pure natural state, slowing down the heart rate and metabolism, the body can go on for long periods without needing to breathe.
+Observing the body’s behaviour, ancient yogis noticed that the body uses whatever it falls on to lift itself.
+Falling on a log of wood or the earth for instance, the body uses the earth it falls on to lift itself back up.
+Thus using the limitation body frees itself of limitation.
+Learning from the body by example, through asana, yoga uses the body, through which we as conscious individuals ‘appear to fall’, to pull ourselves back up.
+Once back in its natural state, no longer limited, able to sit in the body comfortably, through pranayama, breathing exercises, yoga changes gears, and we can use the next limitation, the breath, to lift and expand and free energy.

-Revelling in the joy of pure auspiciousness, SATCHITANANDA, the fully liberated person called Jivanmuktah – is one living liberated. (see ISHTA Vidya इष्ट विद्या ).
+Revelling in the joy of pure auspiciousness, SATCHITANANDA, the fully liberated person called Jivanmuktah – can be liberated while living. (see ISHTA Vidya इष्ट विद्या ).

 * The term इष्ट माला ISHTA-MALA derives from Ishvarapranidana the heart of the Patanjali Yoga Sutras. इष्ट माला ISHTA-MALA is a garland of practices used to balance the doshas and re-establishes ojas in the system.
-A healthy body paves the way to establishing a personal relationship with your Ishtadev – your personal deity.
+A healthy body paves the way to establishing a personal relationship with our Ishtadev – our personal deity.
 The job of the Ishtadev is to bring you to the Truth.
-With a prepared and clear mind, called adhikari, you are ready (mumukshutwam) to glimpse the Truth (darshan) that is ever gained and ever existing.
+With a prepared and clear mind, called adhikari, you are ready to glimpse the Truth (darshan) that is ever gained and ever existing.
 Doing माला Mala daily is an offering of Tapas at the feet of Isha the Divine.